 Wide Variety of Courses

 With nearly 2,000 courses offered in more than 100 different fields of study at the UW in the summer, there is something that will appeal to any adventurous high school student.
 To learn more about what’s available during UW Summer Quarter, see the time schedule or MyPlan (which requires a login).

-For information on how to register for Summer Quarter courses, see the High School Students Registration page.
+For information on how to register for Summer Quarter courses, see the page How to Register – U.S. High School Students.

 High school students taking Summer Quarter courses will establish a UW transcript.
 Grades earned in the summer are included in a student’s GPA if they later enroll at the UW as a matriculated (degree-seeking) student.
 In most cases, credits earned by high school students in UW Summer Quarter can also be transferred to other colleges and universities.

 Summer Foreign Language Offerings